 Concurrently, I began presenting workshops and talks about feminism, pornography, BDSM, and consent at festivals, universities, conferences, and community events.
 I also worked as a curator of erotic film events in cities around Australia, Europe, and the UK.
 These experiences afforded me the opportunity to build skills in events management, group facilitation, public speaking, and online troll management.

 In 2012, I began an apprenticeship as a professional BDSM service provider.
 Colloquially, I’m a dominatrix.
 I continue to work independently as a sex worker and have used this career to build a variety of transferrable skills including small business management, sex and consent education, and some damned good communication and negotiation skills.

 I am a passionate advocate for sex worker human and labour rights, and work at both peer and non-peer levels to contribute to dialogue about the issues that most affect the sex working community in Australia and abroad.
-Since November 2018 I have served as the President of the Scarlet Alliance, the Australian Sex Workers’ Association.
+From 2018-2020 I served as the President of Scarlet Alliance, Australian Sex Workers’ Association, and currently work as their National Programs Manager.

 It’s sometimes hard for me to tell whether I move the work, or whether the work moves me.
 I follow leads and curiosities into spaces I don’t necessarily plan to enter – working as a dramaturg on St Martins Youth Arts’ development and production of Gonzo, a show about young men and pornography at The Malthouse Theatre; a peer educator and consultant at CheckOut, Sydney’s queer sexual health service; a freelance consultant; a tour manager for international sexuality educators.
 I am grateful for a career that is incredibly diverse in form and constantly challenging and skill-building.